 But scientists believe, given the right conditions, it could also be used to monitor insect communities.
 At the University of Leeds, researchers are developing artificial intelligence tools that can distinguish between rainfall data and insects, with the ability to identify insects according to their size and shape.

 If successful, weather radar could be used to monitor insect activity across wide geographic areas, such as whole countries.
 This scale of monitoring is not currently possible and would enable scientists to monitor, in real-time, the activity of pests and beneficial insects - which is crucial in the face of global insect declines.

 The BioDAR project is led by Associate Professor Ryan Neely, from the Faculty of Environment at Leeds, and Associate Professor Christopher Hassall, from the Faculty of Biological Sciences.

 There are several images that can be downloaded to go with this story.
 They show flying ants.

-For further details, please contact the University of Leeds Press Office.
+For more information, email the University of Leeds Press Office at email@example.com.